Dating corona-style leads to love connections, even marriage

 Dawoon Kang, co-founder of another popular dating app, Coffee Meets Bagel, said the company’s “slow dating” approach, in contrast to endless swiping, seems to appeal to users during the pandemic.
 The bulk of the app’s users are between 25 and 39 years old.

 “We’re seeing an all-time chat rate,” Kang said.
-“In mid-March, after the lockdowns, 90% plus of our daters told us they had completely stopped going on dates in person.”
+“In mid-March, after the lockdowns, 90-percent-plus of our daters told us they had completely stopped going on dates in person.”

 During brainstorming sessions with users since the pandemic began, Kang learned that many yearned for community and a way to ease their loneliness, regardless of whether that led to dates.
 In response, Coffee Meets Bagel added twice-weekly Zoom meetups of 50 to 100 people from late April to late June.